 The CDC Public Health Genomics Knowledge Base is an online, continuously updated, searchable database of published scientific literature, CDC resources, and other materials that address the translation of genomic discoveries into improved health care and disease prevention.
 The Knowledge Base is curated by CDC staff and is regularly updated to reflect ongoing developments in the field.
 This compendium of databases can be searched for genomics-related information on any specific topic.
 We will continue to add additional features to the knowledge base and are interested in your feedback via email.

 Database Content (Last Updated: Oct 25, 2020)

-This database includes general CDC public health information on specific diseases and health related topics.
-When available, the database displays genomic information from various CDC web pages.
-Users are also encouraged to conduct searches of CDC website for additional information.
+This database includes general CDC and NIH public health information on specific diseases and health related topics.
+When available, the database displays genomic information from various CDC and NIH web pages.
+Users are also encouraged to conduct searches of CDC and NIH websites for additional information.

 This database contains CDC-authored scientific publications on genomics-related topics, and includes articles on infectious diseases, reproductive health, newborn screening, birth defects, developmental disabilities, genetic testing, chronic diseases such as cancer and diabetes, environmental and occupational health, laboratory methods, bioinformatics, and statistical methods.

 This database includes published scientific literature on evidence-based translation of genomic discoveries into improved health care and disease prevention that have a potential impact on population health.
 The focus is on non-communicable diseases across the life span and features information on topics that include reproductive health, birth defects, newborn screening, chronic diseases such as cancer and diabetes, pharmacogenomics, and family health history, guidelines and recommendations.

 This database includes published scientific literature, popular press articles, tools, and databases on the emerging role of pathogen genomics and host-pathogen interactions in infectious disease control and prevention.
 It includes information on methods, evolution and pathogenicity, detection and diagnosis, outbreaks, epidemiology and transmission, antimicrobials, and vaccines and host-pathogen interactions.
 The database contains items from all previous weekly editions of Advanced Molecular Detection Clips, as well as from the current edition.
 Clips are selected weekly from a variety of sources, including PubMed, journal tables of contents, and online media.